ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 # Deployment

 QUIC endpoints can enable the use of the SCONE protocol by sending SCONE packets
 {{packet}}.
-Network elements then apply or replace the Rate Signal field ({{apply}}) according to their policies.
+SCONE Network elements then apply or replace the Rate Signal field ({{apply}}) according to their policies.

 ## Applying Throughput Advice Signals {#apply}

-A network element detects a SCONE packet by observing that a packet has a QUIC long header and one of the SCONE protocol versions (0x6f7dc0fd or 0xef7dc0fd).
+A SCONE Network element detects a SCONE packet by observing that a packet has a QUIC long header and one of the SCONE protocol versions (0x6f7dc0fd or 0xef7dc0fd).

-A network element then conditionally replaces the most significant bit of the Version field and the Rate Signal High Bits field with values of its choosing.
+A SCONE network element then conditionally replaces the most significant bit of the Version field and the Rate Signal High Bits field with values of its choosing.

-A network element might receive a packet that already includes a rate signal.
+A SCONE network element might receive a packet that already includes a rate signal.
-The network element replaces the rate signal if it wishes to signal a lower rate limit; otherwise, the original values are retained, preserving the signal from the network element with the lower policy.
+The SCONE network element replaces the rate signal if it wishes to signal a lower rate limit; otherwise, the original values are retained, preserving the signal from the SCONE network element with the lower policy.

-The following pseudocode indicates how a network element might detect a SCONE packet and replace the existing rate signal (`packet_signal`) with a new rate signal (`target_signal`) that encodes the throughput advice of this network element.
+The following pseudocode indicates how a SCONE network element might detect a SCONE packet and replace the existing rate signal (`packet_signal`) with a new rate signal (`target_signal`) that encodes the throughput advice of this SCONE network element.

 ~~~ pseudocode